-(Added 5-8-17) - Membrane Structure: An air-inflated, air-supported, tensioned, cable or frame-covered structure as defined by the International Building Code and not otherwise defined as a tent or canopy.
+Membrane Structure: An air-inflated, air-supported, tensioned, cable or frame-covered structure as defined by the International Building Code and not otherwise defined as a tent or canopy.

-(Added 5-9-16) - Mining: The removal or relocation of geologic materials such as topsoil, sand, gravel, metallic ores, or bedrock. - Mixed-Use Development: A development project that combines retail/commercial, service, and/or office uses with residential in the same building or on the same site.
-(Added 5-8-17) - Mobile Home or Trailer: the following shall be considered a Mobile Home or Trailer: - Mobile Home: A manufactured home as defined in G.L. c.
-140, § 32Q.
+- Mining: The removal or relocation of geologic materials such as topsoil, sand, gravel, metallic ores, or bedrock. - Mixed-Use Building: A building that includes residential units and one or more retail, municipal, service, office, commercial or other business uses allowed in the zoning district.
+(Added 5-10-21) - Mixed-Use Development: A development project that combines retail/commercial, service, and/or office uses with residential in the same building or on the same site.
+(Added 5-8-17)

+Mobile Home or Trailer: the following shall be considered a Mobile Home or Trailer:

-- Pick-Up Coach: A structure mounted on a vehicle chassis (self-propelled or otherwise) intended for use as a dwelling for travel, recreation or vacation use. - Motor Home: A portable dwelling used for travel, recreation or vacation and constructed as an integral part of a self-propelled vehicle. - Modular Home: A dwelling that is prefabricated at a factory or other off-site location and containing complete electrical, plumbing and sanitary facilities, which is designed to be installed on a permanent foundation for permanent living quarters, excluding Mobile Homes and Trailers.
+- Mobile Home: A manufactured home as defined in G.L. c.
+140, § 32Q. - Pick-Up Coach: A structure mounted on a vehicle chassis (self-propelled or otherwise) intended for use as a dwelling for travel, recreation or vacation use. - Motor Home: A portable dwelling used for travel, recreation or vacation and constructed as an integral part of a self-propelled vehicle. - Modular Home: A dwelling that is prefabricated at a factory or other off-site location and containing complete electrical, plumbing and sanitary facilities, which is designed to be installed on a permanent foundation for permanent living quarters, excluding Mobile Homes and Trailers.
 A Modular Home shall comply with the State Building Code. - Motel: A building intended and designed solely for transient or overnight occupancy divided into separate rooms within the same building, each of which has a separate outside entrance leading directly to the room, without a common entrance to the rooms, and with or without public dining room facilities, but shall not include a boarding house, lodging house or rooming house, or Multi-Family Building.